NEW: Yanira Maldonado calls for those who arrested her to "repent"

 A regional office of Mexico’s defense ministry said troops conducting a routine investigation stopped the bus Maldonado was riding in and found 12.5 pounds (5.7 kilograms) of a substance that appeared to be marijuana under her seat.

-Troops turned the case over to the Mexican attorney general's office, the defense ministry said.
-Maldonado was held in a women's prison in Nogales, Mexico.
+Troops turned the case over to the Mexican attorney general’s office, the defense ministry said.
+Maldonado is being housed in a women’s prison in Nogales while authorities decide her fate.

-In an interview Wednesday with CNN, Maldonado, a Mormon, said she turned to Scripture to survive the ordeal
+In an interview Wednesday with CNN, Maldonado said she has been turning to Scripture to survive the ordeal.